 Hydration packs are good for so much more than just ultra-marathoning.
 Having easy access to water is key, and the technically engineered hydration systems built into these vests are incredibly useful, even if some are more easily utilized than others.
 We strapped on each running hydration pack over and over again and ran until we could run no more.
 We bagged peaks in the Pacific Northwest, meandering along rivers, and enjoyed some epic long runs on the beach to test these vests in various situations.
 We executed road runs in the heat and persistent rain to ensure a thorough testing regime.
-Our collection of hydration vests have become some of our most prized running sidekicks.
+Our collection of hydration vests has become one of our most prized running sidekicks.
 We are happy to compare each vest side by side, so you don't have to.

 Comfort